Tips Bulletin

 The food residue stuck to the bottom of the pan is not loosened by a sponge alone, and it’s unpleasant to keep trying.
 Running dirty glassware through the dishwasher is seldom enough to get it clean.
 Glass pans look incredible, though cleaning them takes some effort.

-Don’t become frustrated if you struggle to clean up your Pyrex glass collection.
+Don’t become frustrated if you struggle to clean baked on grease from a pan or Pyrex dish.
 Cut down on labor by using simple ideas to quickly eliminate burned food from glass cookware without damaging it.
 Discover how to get baked on grease off a glass pan.

 How to Get Baked on Grease off a Glass Pan